MIDS-scaling-up/v3/week06/hw/README.md

 ```
 In the lab, you saw how to stream using Gstreamer.
 Using the lab and the above example, write a Python application that listens for images streamed from a Gstreamer pipeline.
 You'll want to make sure your image displays in color.

+For part 1, you'll need to submit:
+- Answer to question 1
+- Answer to question 2
+- Answer to question 3
+- Source code and Gstreamer "server" pipeline used.

 ## Part 2: Model optimization and quantization

 In lab, you saw to how use leverage TensorRT with TensorFlow.
-For this homework, you'll look at another way to levarage TensorRT via the Jetson Infernece library.
+For this homework, you'll look at another way to levarage TensorRT with Pytorch via the Jetson Infernece library (https://github.com/dusty-nv/jetson-inference).

+You'll want to train a custom image classification model, using the cat/dog, PlantCLEF, or your own data data.

+Like in the lab, you'll want to first baseline the your model, looking a the image of images per second it can classify.
+You may train the model using your Jetson device and the Jetson Inference scripts or train on a GPU eanabled server/virtual machine.
+Once you have your baseline, follow the steps/examples outlined in the Jetson Inference to run your model with TensorRT (the defaults used are fine) and determine the number of images per second that are processed.

+You may use either the container apporach or build the library from source.

+For part 2, you'll need to submit:
+- The base model you used
+- A description of your data set
+- How long your trained your model for and what your final accuracy was
+- Native Pytorch baseline
+- TensorRT numbers